AndrewAnnex/SpiceyPy/docs/exampleone.rst

     'CSPICE_N0067'

 We will need to load some kernels.
-You will need to download the following kernels from the NAIF servers via the links provided.
-After the kernels have been downloaded to a common directory write a metakernel containing the file names for each downloaded kernel (provided after the links).
+If you are running this example outside of this browser page, you will need to download the following kernels from the NAIF servers via the links provided.
+After the kernels have been downloaded, you can define a meta kernel file or simply provide the paths directly to the :py:func:`spiceypy.furnsh <spiceypy.spiceypy.furnsh>` method.
-I named the metakernel 'cassMetaK.txt' for this example.
 For more on defining meta kernels in spice, please consult the `Kernel Required Reading <https://naif.jpl.nasa.gov/pub/naif/misc/toolkit_docs_N0067/C/req/kernel.html>`_.

 - `naif0009.tls <https://naif.jpl.nasa.gov/pub/naif/generic_kernels/lsk/a_old_versions/naif0009.tls>`_
 - `cas00084.tsc <https://naif.jpl.nasa.gov/pub/naif/CASSINI/kernels/sclk/cas00084.tsc>`_